shendurelab/human-atac/README.md

 fake,fake,NNNNNNNNNNNNNNNNNNNN,NNNNNNNNNNNNNNNNNNNN
 ```

-Note that the specified indices must be 20bp in length (and therefore have N(20) in file above) for 3-level sci-ATAC experiments when following our protocol.
+Note that the specified indices must be 20bp in length (and therefore have N(20) in file above) for 3-level sci-ATAC-seq experiments when following our protocol.

 This will split the fastq files out by lane, which can be useful for parallelization of downstream steps, but bcl2fastq has a `--no-lane-splitting` option that will output to a single file if you prefer.

 #### Barcode assignment and demultiplexing
-We provide `barcode_correct_sciatac.py` for demultiplexing sci-ATAC3 data by sample and assigning cell barcodes.
+We provide `barcode_correct_sciatac.py` for demultiplexing sci-ATAC-seq3 data by sample and assigning cell barcodes.

 ##### Sample sheet
 For the following step you must provide a sample sheet that specifies the combinations of ligation and PCR indices that define each sample.
 Sample sheets for this study are provided in `samplesheets` directory of this repository.